 I am glad I decided to give in the hoop project a try.
 My Destiny sewing machine can do so many things, not only embroidery.

-They said that in the hoop projects supposed to be extremely simple and fast.
+They said that in the hoop projects are supposed to be extremely simple and fast.
 Now I can see it myself.

 And I really like this fine little laundry bag that will protect my delicates in the washing machine and is strong enough to survive more than a few washings.

 Did you find this tutorial helpful?
-If so, save that pin (see above) on your sewing board so you can come to this tutorial later when you want to sew a mesh laundry bag and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save that pin (see above) on your sewing board so you can come to this tutorial later when you want to sew a mesh laundry bag, and follow me on Pinterest for more tips, tutorials, and inspiration!